hashicorp/terraform-foundational-policies-library/gcp/storage/README.md

-#  CIS Microsoft Azure Foundational Sentinel policies
+#  CIS Google Cloud Computing Foundational Sentinel policies

 The following code snippets show the configuration settings that are required to successfully deploy Sentinel policies that follow the security recommendations that are provided in the [CIS Google Cloud Computing Platform Foundations Benchmark v.1.0.0](https://www.cisecurity.org/benchmark/google_cloud_computing_platform/).
 We cover policy configuration in more details in the [Managing Sentinel Policies](https://www.terraform.io/docs/cloud/sentinel/manage-policies.html) section in the Terraform Cloud [documentation](https://www.terraform.io/docs/cloud/index.html).